 Waves of Desert

 One hundred percent off-trail mean desert hike to some of the most beautiful views of the Superstition Wilderness.

-Hike: This is an extension of the Geronimo Head hike.
+This is an extension of the Geronimo Head hike.
 Follow that hike to Peak 3509.

-We chose to ascend Malapais via a wide ravine on it's northwest face.
-In doing so we stayed on the west side.
-About a third of the way up we climbed out of the ravine.
+We chose to ascend Malapais via a wide ravine on its northwest face.
+In doing so, we stayed on the west side.
+About a third of the way up, we climbed out of the ravine.
 There were a couple of not very helpful random cairns.
 The ascent is steep and loaded with cactus but not as steep as the initial ascent from the parking lot.
-It may be possible to ascend the ridge on the west side of the ravine however there is a band of cliffs two thirds of the way up.
+It may be possible to ascend the ridge on the west side of the ravine.
+However, there is a band of cliffs two-thirds of the way up.
 It "appeared" there was a break in the cliffs.
 The ravine looked like a safer approach as we didn't want to waste resources.

-On top at the north Peak 4159 you are rewarded with views and a sense this whole thing has merit.
-Continue on over a half mile to the south Peak 4229.
+On top at the north Peak 4159, you are rewarded with views and a sense this whole thing has merit.
+Continue over a half-mile to the south Peak 4229.
 Like other mountain tops in this area it's loaded with a maze of desert vegetation.
-On the south peak you are rewarded with far reaching views in all directions: (West) Superstition Ridgeline, (North) Four Peaks, (East) Tortilla Mountain, (South) Miner's Needle if you squint.
+On the south peak, you are rewarded with far-reaching views in all directions: (West) Superstition Ridgeline, (North) Four Peaks, (East) Tortilla Mountain, (South) Miner's Needle if you squint.
 Tortilla Peak would offer more views to the east.
-Malapais has views down into the labyrinth of LaBarge and Boulder Canyons making it among the premier viewing spots in Arizona in my opinion.
+Malapais has views down into the labyrinth of LaBarge and Boulder Canyons, making it among the premier viewing spots in Arizona, in my opinion.
 Full overhead views of Battleship and Black Mountain too(rarely seen elsewhere).

 Pants are a must for this hike.
 Preferably tough pants as you may be sliding on rock surfaces and scree slopes depending on your route.
 One hiking pole helps on the loose slopes, two would be cumbersome.
 Some may prefer gloves.
 Tweezers are a good idea as your chances for cacti encounters are rather high.
-For 80 degree weather I recommend 5 quarts+ per hiker.
+For 80 degree weather, I recommend 5 quarts+ per hiker.
 Snacking food to sandwiches are recommended to keep your energy level up on this strenuous hike.